Marilyn discovered Tippie while searching for a challenge. In pursuing a PhD in Economics, she set the bar high.

 Besides, when it came time to interview, she was well prepared—thanks, again, to the supportive community at Iowa.

 “Throughout the PhD program, you have a lot of opportunities to present.
 Before you’ve finished your own research, you’ll practice presenting on someone else’s.
 It’s a part of the process,” she says.

 “Faculty members at Tippie personally conducted practice interviews with me.
 It helped me know what to expect and what people are looking for on the other side of the table.”

-And with that perspective, plenty of practice, and a paper already published—whatever interviewers are looking for “on the other side of the table,” they’re sure to find it.
+And with that perspective, plenty of practice, and a paper already published, what interviewers are looking for “on the other side of the table,” they’re sure to find it.

 At Tippie, Marilyn’s explored worldwide opportunities.
 Still, she’s found herself a part of things that are distinctively Iowan.

-She’s presented her working papers across the country and abroad—attending a conference in Paris in 2013, and one in Vancouver a year later.
+She’s presented her working papers across the country and abroad—attending a conference in Paris, and one in Vancouver a year later.
 She’s applied for positions on multiple continents.
 A four-day trip to Hong Kong for an interview no longer strikes her as out of the norm.

 Jet-setting aside, her best memories throughout the program were formed back in the Midwest.

 “I’ve never lived in a college town,” she says, “and I’ve been pleasantly surprised about the opportunities a large university brings—the concerts, the speakers, the events.”